robustforaging/robustforaging.github.io/index.md

 Biological agents like mice can robustly perform visually guided tasks in complex environments — even under fog, blur, or visual noise.
 Can your agent do the same?

+> **Announcement:**
+> This is the first public beta.
+Upcoming v1.0 (July 1, 2025) will add
+> 1. a Python‑only adapter so you can train with any RL library (independent of ml-agents)
+> 2. Headless Linux builds for SLURM/Kubernetes clusters.

 ## Goal